RemediosR/Remedios-et-al-Nature-2017/README.md

 Contents
 All code is written for data that has been loaded into a standard experiment structure expt (see data_builder for details.)

-https://github.com/DJALab/VMHvl_imaging.git
+A part of this code is also publicly hosted at: https://github.com/DJALab/VMHvl_imaging.git